-Regardless of whether you are trying to establish or contest paternity, you probably have lots of questions about how paternity is determined in Florida as well as whether or not you need a paternity attorney in Fort Lauderdale or elsewhere in the Sunshine State.
+Regardless of whether you are trying to establish or contest paternity, you probably have lots of questions about how paternity is determined in Florida as well as whether or not you need a paternity lawyer in Fort Lauderdale or elsewhere in the Sunshine State.

 In Florida, paternity is determined in one of the following ways:

 - Childbirth during the marriage (when a child is born in the course of a marriage, the husband is automatically considered the father of that child); or

 - Establishment of Paternity case through a family court (in situations when a child is born outside wedlock).